 As always, agitate should be about asking questions.
 “Why do you think they fired Jill?”
 “Why didn’t the boss stick to her word?”
 “Do you think what happened to Jill could happen to any of us?”
 Good agitate questions not only help highlight the effects of the grievance, but they reveal class relations that help people understand the self-interests of different actors in the workplace.
 At its best, this leads to an understanding that the only way to counter the boss’s unilateral authority to punish workers according to her own interests is for workers to come together through action and in a union to protect and advance their own interests.

 I’m not saying that the organizer needs to maintain a cool, detached, unemotional demeanor, only that emotions other than shock can be used that lead to more productive analyses and actions.
 Expressing anger at the injustices of people being mistreated is different than expressing shock that someone broke the rules.
 As I said above, emotions are the motivators of behavior, and if we understand and control (not dampen) our emotions we can use them to best advance our goals.

 In my organizing I think I’ve sometimes implicitly tried to appeal to the perceived liberal sentiments of coworkers by expressing or trying to solicit shock at things not going the way they’re supposed to.
-I think I’ve also hoped that this shock would impel people to action more quickly when in fact it’s probably had the opposite effect because it obscures the dynamics behind the grievances.
+I think I’ve also hoped that this shock would impel people to action more quickly when in fact it has probably had the opposite effect because it obscured the dynamics behind the grievances.
 In retrospect I think this all has been a mistake and I’ve had to rethink how I approach agitation.

 Levels of Agitation